analogdevicesinc/precision-converters-firmware/doc/sphinx/source/iio_osc/data_streaming.rst

 file should contain 3200 samples, considering 400 samples per channel.

 IIO client allows data to be streamed to the iio device in two ways: either cyclic streaming enabled or disabled.
-When the cyclic buffer is enabled (cyclic buffers are identical or normal or non-cyclic buffers, except when they reach hardware they will continuously repeat or be transmitted), the buffer repeats itself, and the same data is streamed over and over indefinitely until stopped.
+When the cyclic buffer streaming is enabled, the buffer repeats itself, and the same data is streamed over and over indefinitely until stopped.

 Data Streaming to IIO Device
 ============================

-The DAC data manager on the iio oscilloscope allows streaming data to supported iio devices.
+The DAC Data Manager tab on the IIO Oscilloscope allows streaming data to supported iio devices.
 The input data file can be a binary file (.bin) or a MAT file (.mat).

 .. note::

-   DAC data manager is not available in versions below 0.15.
-To use the data manager, the IIO oscilloscope application must be upgraded to the most recent versions.
+   DAC Data Manager is not available in versions below 0.15.
+To use the Data Manager, the IIO Oscilloscope application must be upgraded to the most recent versions.

 Creating binary files for data streaming
 ========================================